bbhutada/customer-contracts/README.md

         "id" : <record Id>
     }

+    Error handling:
+    1] Throws ad Request 400 error if any of the input fields are missing

  ## 2] POST <Host>/customerservice/contract
      This API is used to create a contract and associate it to a particular customer an example POST body is as below: